GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Results and analysis

-Comparing the worker-based approach of \hwname{} and the systolic array approach represented by~\cite{schifano2025high}, we can see the improvement in energy efficiency obtained by the systolic array is smaller than for performance.
-The main reason is that the average power of the \a{fpga} board used by~\cite{schifano2025high} is \SI{2.5}{\times} higher than that of the \a{fpga} board used for \hwname{}.
+Comparing the worker-based approach of \hwname{} and the systolic array approach represented by~\cite{schifano2025high}, the improvement in energy efficiency obtained by the systolic array is smaller than for performance.
+Specifically, \hwname{} is only \SI{24.18}{\percent} less energy efficient than the systolic array from \textit{Schifano et al.} for the best-performing configuration in each case.
+The main reason is that the average power of the \a{fpga} board used by~\cite{schifano2025high} is 2.5$\times$ higher than that of the \a{fpga} board used for \hwname{}.